taraneh2abd/annotation-test/labeling-tool/labeling-tool/README.md

+warning: the folder should be full of images. all other files will consider as image

 # Labeling Tool (MongoDB + REST API + Simple Frontend)

 One command brings up the whole stack (MongoDB, Mongo Express, Backend API, and Frontend).
 The frontend shows a **query image** and a grid of **20 candidate images** from a local folder.
 Left-click marks a **positive** (green border).
 Right-click marks a **negative** (red border).
 Clicking again on a selected image clears it.
 When you click **Save Selections**, your choices are stored in MongoDB for fast retrieval.